Amazon EBS volume limits for Amazon EC2 instances - Amazon Elastic Compute Cloud

 Volume limits for instances built on the Nitro System

-Dedicated Amazon EBS volume limit
+Dedicated EBS volume limit

-The following Nitro instance types have a dedicated Amazon EBS volume limit that varies depending on instance size.
+The following Nitro instance types have a dedicated EBS volume limit that varies depending on instance size.
 The limit is not shared with other device attachments.
-In other words, you can attach any number of Amazon EBS volumes up to the volume attachment limit, regardless of the number of attached devices, such as NVMe instance store volumes and network interfaces.
+In other words, you can attach any number of EBS volumes up to the volume attachment limit, regardless of the number of attached devices, such as NVMe instance store volumes and network interfaces.

 • General purpose: M7a, M7i, M7i-flex

-• Compute optimized: C7a, C7i
+• Compute optimized: C7a, C7i, C7i-flex

-• Memory optimized: R7a, R7i, R7iz
+• Memory optimized: R7a, R7i, R7iz, R8g, U7i

-The volume limits depend on the instance size.
+For these instance types that support dedicated volume limits, the volume limits depend on the instance size.
 The following table shows the limit for each instance size.

 Instance size Volume limit